The da Vinci system is a pioneering surgical robot that increases accuracy during operations.

 "The legacy of my wife lives on and helps others"

-The new da Vinci Xi robot was funded by a generous donation from our supporter Don McCarthy, with his children Hannah and John.
+The first da Vinci Xi robot was funded by a generous donation from our supporter Don McCarthy, with his children Hannah and John.

 The Royal Marsden provided excellent care when my wife Diane was ill and it was really important to us to give something back.